pmanzoni/lostik_examples/README.md

 ## Code examples

-**senderp.py**
+### Support files:
+* miniterm.py: used to connect to a LoStick and send commands manually
+* packer.py: support file

+### senderp.py
-- periodically send a text message stored in variable "rawinput"
+- periodically sends a text message stored in variable "rawinput"
-- execute as: python senderp.py _/dev/tty..._
+- execute as: python senderp.py <the serial port where the LoStik is connected>